stijn-dejongh/lovecraft_public_domain/raw_converts/hm.md

 voice with which it was making them.
 That voice was human, and it was familiar.
 Only one living being could be behind the hoarse, feverish accents which were chanting to an unknown horror.

-   "I&auml;!
-I&auml;! " it was howling.
+   "Iä!
+Iä! " it was howling.
 "I am coming, O Rhan-Tegoth, coming with the nourishment.
 You have waited long and fed ill, but now you shall have what was promised.
 That and more, for instead of Orabona it will be one of high degree who had doubted you.
 You shall crush and drain him, with all his doubts, and grow strong thereby.
 And ever after among men he shall be shewn as a monument to your glory.
 Rhan-Tegoth, infinite and invincible, I am your slave and high-priest.
 You are hungry, and I provide.
 I read the sign and have led you forth.
 I shall feed you with blood, and you shall feed me with power.
-I&auml;!
+Iä!
 Shub-Niggurath!
 The Goat with a Thousand Young! "

   In an instant all the terrors of the night dropped from Jones like a discarded